The Torc Trilogy

 The Torc Trilogy, my action adventure series that sees main character Orlagh Gairne on an assignment to secure a golden torc for the National Museum of Ireland.
 What appears to be a simple request turns into something much more sinister.
 Over the three books Orlagh is drawn into life threatening situations that could not only destroy her life but the lives of millions of others across the globe.

-The Gordian Knot continues the adventure, beginning in a warn torn Germany during the Second World War
+The Gordian Knot continues the adventure, beginning in a war torn Germany during the 1940s

 Cutting the Gordian Knot - The Final Solution, book 3